hongxuchen/arbitrage-py/README.md

 * ConnectionError: ('Connection aborted.', BadStatusLine(""''''"))
 * 'EOF occurred in violation of protocol (_ssl.c:581)'
 * 'Connection aborted.', error(110, 'Connection timed out'

+TODO

+- keep track of each order, when larger than 5s, use market price